torrepaul315/Torres-Blog/readme.md

 * Follow the guide [here](https://devcenter.heroku.com/articles/heroku-postgresql) to create a DB on heroku.

-* Update your DB connection string to point to the heroku DB.
+* Update your DB environment variable connection string to point to the heroku DB.

 * Run knex migrations or SQL files against the heroku DB to create the database schema.